bbauska/W3Cx-2of5/README.md

 text it says, "Oceanfront view from the Surfers Paradise rental cottage, California."

-And what happens is, if I sav my page, nothing looks like it happened over on the page.
+And what happens is, if I save my page, nothing looks like it happened over on the page.

 But if I hover over the actual image, now I get that information.